 I was living in terror waiting to be attacked at any moment and yet I did not feel as though I had the strength or courage to remove myself from it.

 Abuse doesn’t always happen overtly and it isn’t always easy to recognize.
-Often it is a covert, insidious, invisible drip that slowly poisons the victim’s mind so they don’t trust their own judgment, is unable to make life-changing decisions and feels as though they don’t have the coping skills necessary to get help or leave.
+Often it is a covert, insidious, invisible drip that slowly poisons the victim’s mind so they don’t trust their own judgment, they feel unable to make life-changing decisions and as though they don’t have the coping skills necessary to get help or leave.

 It took me a long time, and everything I had, to pull myself from the bottom of the deep dark hell I existed in and to get myself to a place of safety.